Educational Media Equipment Center

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.

-This is a full-time position, for the swing shift of 2:15pm – 10:15pm, Monday through Friday.
+This is a full-time on-site position and with a schedule of 8:00 a.m. – 4:00 p.m.
 The position may require flexibility to work a staggered, remote or alternate schedule to meet the demands of the work, which could include weekends or evenings.

-Environment: Work is performed primarily in a shop and office setting with frequent interruptions and distractions; extended periods of time using shop equipment including but not limited to computers, audio and sound equipment; interactions with other individuals.
+Environment: Work is performed primarily in a shop setting with frequent interruptions and distractions; extended periods of time using shop equipment including but not limited to computers, audio and sound equipment; interactions with other individuals.
 Due to the nature of the work environment, there is exposure to loud noises, chemicals, fumes, dust and heat.
+Work may occasionally be performed outdoors.

-Physical: Primary functions require sufficient physical ability and mobility to work in a shop setting; to stand or walk for prolonged periods of time; including, bending, kneeling, crouching, reaching, squatting, and twisting; to lift, carry, push, and/or pull moderate to heavy amounts of weight (50 or team-lift up to 100 pounds); to operate office and shop equipment requiring repetitive hand movement and fine coordination, handle or feel objects, tools or controls; and to verbally communicate to exchange information.
+Physical: Primary functions require sufficient physical ability and mobility to work in a shop setting; to stand or walk for prolonged periods of time; including, bending, kneeling, crouching, reaching, squatting, and twisting; to lift, carry, push, and/or pull moderate to heavy amounts of weight (50 pounds or team-lift up to 100 pounds); to operate office and shop equipment requiring repetitive hand movement and fine coordination, handle or feel objects, tools or controls; and to verbally communicate to exchange information.
+This position requires use of ladders, occasional work in tight spaces, and transportation of audio visual equipment across light rail tracks.
+Must able to travel between campuses.
+Regular and consistent attendance are required for most positions.
+Must be able to work nights and weekend as needed.

 Vision: Must be able to have the visual capacity to perform activities such as preparing and reading reports, viewing a computer terminal and other normal office work with or without correction.